postalsys/mailauth/cli.md

 ### license

-The `license` command displays the licenses for MailAuth and its included modules.
+The `license` command displays the licenses for mailauth and its included modules.

 #### Usage